NazmulRahul/Aicademy/README.md

 # Aicademy

-Aicademy is your personal AI-powered learning assistant designed to make education more engaging, customized, and accessible.
+Aicademy is your personal AI-powered learning application designed to make education more engaging, customized, and accessible.
 Whether you're a student, educator, or lifelong learner, Aicademy offers innovative tools to enhance your learning experience.

 ## AI MODELS:
 ### Content Generation